Updated June 4, 2026

 1. Audience country

 A view from the United States or United Kingdom is worth significantly more than a view from a lower GDP country.
-US viewers can generate 5–10x the ad revenue of viewers from certain other regions.
-This is not a YouTube editorial decision — it reflects what advertisers pay to reach specific demographics.
+US viewers can generate 5 to 10x the ad revenue of viewers from certain other regions.
+This is not a YouTube editorial decision, it reflects what advertisers pay to reach specific demographics.
 A finance channel with 80% US viewers earns far more per view than the same content watched mostly in markets where ad spend is lower.

 2. Ad format